dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 - Declares a member with the same basename as the extension.
 - Declares a type parameter with the same name as the extension.
 - Declares a member with the same basename as the name of any of the extension's type parameters.
-- Declares two members with the same basename unless one is a getter an the other is a setter.
+- Declares two members with the same basename unless one is a getter and the other is a setter.
 - Declares a setter and a getter with the same basename and one is static and the other is not.
 - Declares a member with the same basename as a member declared by `Object` (`==`, `hashCode`, `toString`, `noSuchMethod`, `runtimeType`).
 This applies to both static and instance member declarations.
 - Declares a constructor.